-Prove Your Interoperability and Standards Compliance with IJIS SpringboardPosted by Carrie A. Boyle, PM-ISE Director of Standards and Architecture on Monday, April 1, 2013
+Prove Your Interoperability and Standards Compliance with IJIS SpringboardPosted by Carrie A. Boyle, Former PM-ISE Director of Standards and Architecture on Monday, April 1, 2013

 Our mission is to advance responsible information sharing–not by building a system or mandating policy, but by convening government agencies, engaging industry and other partners, and supporting their information sharing efforts.
 One of the main ways we do this is by promoting adoption of technical standards throughout government and industry so that more information sharing capabilities are built into systems from the beginning.